PatternBuilder/pattern-kit/README.md

 # Pattern Kit

 Pattern Kit is an application that lets you preview your library of templates and manipulate their content by interacting with a form built from the schemas.
-It is both a development tool and a public facing pattern library.
+It is both a development tool and a public-facing pattern library.

-For a demo check out [Pattern Kit Demo](http://patternkit.info/sg/).
+For a demo check out [Pattern Kit Demo](https://webrh-patternkit.int.open.paas.redhat.com/).

 # Installation